docksal/docksal/docs/drupal-settings.md

 **Drupal 7**

-1. Uncomment the **memcached** service definition section in [`docker-compose.yml`](docker-compose.yml) to start using memcached.

-2. Add the following lines to `settings.php` to point Drupal to the memcached node.
+Add the following lines to `settings.php` to point Drupal to the memcached node.
 Replace `</path/to/memcache-module>` with path to [memcache module](https://www.drupal.org/project/memcache) in your project.
 E.g. `sites/all/modules/contrib/memcache`

 ```php
 // Memcache